 Recurrent task and meetings

 Creative agencies often have a clear process in mind when embarking on a new project with a client.
-In Teamleader, these are arranged by adding milestones under projects, and tasks and meetings under milestones.
+In Teamleader, these are arranged by adding phases under projects, and tasks and meetings under phases.
 Below, you’ll find some interesting things to keep in mind.

-When planning, use milestones in Teamleader to subdivide your project in different phases, from the conceptual part all the way to presenting your work to the client and publishing.
+When planning, use phases in Teamleader to subdivide your project in different parts, from the conceptual part all the way to presenting your work to the client and publishing.

 This might look something like this:

-The way you divide your milestones is, of course, very dependent on the type of work you do.
-The most important thing to keep in mind is to know exactly what is expected from who within each milestone.
-A milestone will always have a final responsible colleague, but tasks and meetings created under each milestone can be assigned to others.
+The way you divide your phases is, of course, very dependent on the type of work you do.
+The most important thing to keep in mind is to know exactly what is expected from who within each phase.
+A phase will always have a final responsible colleague, but tasks and meetings created under each phase can be assigned to others.

-Also make sure to close the milestone via the ‘Actions’ button when all tasks and meetings in it are completed.
-If, at the end of the ride, a milestone is still open, the project will be considered ongoing:
+Also make sure to close the phase when all tasks and meetings in it are completed.
+Do this by clicking on Details next to the widget Work Breakdown, then click on the 'Details' of your phase and then click on Close phase in the bottom right-hand corner.
+If, at the end of the ride, a phase is still open, the project will be considered ongoing:

-In some cases, you can only start working on a certain milestone when the one before is completed.
+In some cases, you can only start working on a certain phase when the one before is completed.
 You can’t start your front-end developing if you haven’t received a wireframe, for example.
-Find out out how to make milestones dependent on each other.
+Find out out how to make phases dependent on each other.